thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embrace.md

 - Centralize data management and governance in the external database.
 - Save significant time and money by avoiding ETL pipelines.
 - Connect to multiple external databases.
+- Custom calendar available with Snowflake, Amazon Redshift, Google BigQuery, and Azure Synapse

 ## Limitations

 {% include important.html content="Embrace does not support joins across connections." %}

-## Feature availability in Connections on ThoughtSpot Cloud
+## Feature availability in Embrace on ThoughtSpot Cloud

 Here are the major features that are not currently available in Connections:

 - Spot IQ: Instant insights, Did you know?, Pinboard insights, Analyze
 - Monitor
-- Custom calendar
+- Custom calendar not available with Oracle ADW connections
 - Materialized views

-## Function availability in Connections on ThoughtSpot Cloud
+## Function availability in Embrace on ThoughtSpot Cloud

-The following matrix compares the specific function support across the different databases of Connections in ThoughtSpot Cloud.
+The following matrix compares the specific function support across the different databases of Embrace in ThoughtSpot Cloud.
 Functions not listed here have full support.

 <table>
 <thead>